Atul1305/microservices-poc/Data Consistency In Microservices.md

 **Sagas**

-Create Order Saga : Break distribution transaction in set of local transactions as described in below steps.<br>
+Create Order Saga : Break distributed transaction in set of local transactions as described in below steps.<br>
 Steps:<br>
 	1. CreateOrder in order service and mark order in PENDING state.<br>
 	2. Complete PAYMENT on payment service.<br>